devopssteven/monitoring-project/README.md

 # monitoring-project
 After learning the key concepts in DevOps &amp; Cloud Computing, I decided to work on a first project.
 I created my own web app and deployed it on Azure.
-My desire of learning incrementing, I was willing to complete a new project, but this time, following the steps from a Youtuber (Cloud Champ).
+As my desire to learn increased, I decided to complete a new project, but this time, following the steps from a Youtuber (Cloud Champ).